isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/VTL (Sea) Conditions.md

 					    <li style="font-size:18px; list-style-type:lower-roman;">the name of the testing institution conducting the COVID-19 test.
 </li>
          </ol>
-               <li style="font-size:18px; list-style-type:upper-alpha;">undergo a COVID-19 ART test at Quick Test Centres or Combined Test Centres<sup>4</sup> within 24 hours of arrival.
+               <li style="font-size:18px; list-style-type:upper-alpha;">undergo a COVID-19 ART test at <a href="https://www.go.gov.sg/traveller-art-test" target="_blank">Quick Test Centres or Combined Test Centres</a> within 24 hours of arrival.
 Upon arrival in Singapore, he/she shall immediately take private transportation, taxi, or private hire car from the ferry terminal to the place of accommodation as declared in the VTP (Sea) application and remain isolated at the place of accommodation until the on-arrival ART result is confirmed to be negative;</li>
 			 <li style="font-size:18px; list-style-type:upper-alpha;"> disclose, and agree to the test provider and test laboratory disclosing his/her personal particulars and COVID-19 test results to the relevant Singapore Government authorities for public health purposes;</li>
 	     <li style="font-size:18px; list-style-type:upper-alpha;">download the <a href="https://tracetogether.gov.sg" target="_blank">TraceTogether app</a> on his/her mobile device and:
 		<ol style="font-size:18px; list-style-type: upper-alpha;">